 When you’ve found your forever home

-Let’s say you’ve started a family, and you’ve found an amazing home that you never want to leave.
-The longer you stay in your home, the greater benefit you’ll get from a fixed interest rate.
+Let’s say you’ve found a home you never want to leave or want to stay in for at least 10 years.
+The longer you stay in the home, the greater benefit you’ll get from a fixed interest rate.
 And you (and your budget) won’t have to deal with the payment unpredictability of an ARM.

 When interest rates are low

-If you aren’t going to save with an ARM, you may be better off taking advantage of the stability of a fixed-rate mortgage.
+From 2010 – 2021, the average annual interest rate on 30-year fixed-rate mortgages stayed below 5%.
+But interest rates don’t work like gravity.
+The law of interest rates states that what goes down can always come up.
+If you aren’t going to save money with an ARM, you may be better off taking advantage of the stability of a fixed-rate mortgage.

 When you don’t know what’s coming next